1j01/nxt-ultrasonic-mouser/README.md

 ## Setup

-The libraries this uses are supposed to be cross-platform, but I haven't gotten it to work on Windows yet.
+Using Python 2.7.6

 Let me be frank, this thing is probably a pain to set up.
-Maybe it's not, though...
+Maybe it's not, though?

-I'm using Python 2.7.6
+Instructions are for USB connection, but [nxt-python](https://code.google.com/p/nxt-python/wiki/Installation) also allows for Bluetooth and some kind of apparition.

 ### Linux